 Although the case was strong against Sneed, things were about to get bad for Richard Glossip.

 The Case Against Richard Glossip

 Sneed confessed to the killing, but he said that Richard Glossip put him up to it.
-However, an investigator coaxed that part of the confession out of the young man with promises of a lighter sentence.
-Sneed, who faced first-degree murder and the death penalty, implicated his boss to get life in prison instead.
+However, it was later revealed that an investigator coaxed that part of the confession out of the young man with promises of a lighter sentence.
+Sneed, who faced first-degree murder charges and the death penalty, implicated his boss to get life in prison instead.